Skip to content

 What are Approach Shoes?

 I have used Hiking Shoes over Hiking Boots since I started hiking as a kid.
 Primarily because I like the ankle flexibility for fast descents and scrambling on rocks, however, this does come at the cost of support and worse water/puddle performance.
-I discovered Approach Shoes which are a combination of hiking and climbing shoes which sounded perfect for me.
+I discovered Approach Shoes, which are a combination of hiking and climbing shoes.
+This hybrid shoe sounded perfect for my future adventures.
 If you enjoy scrambling or need versatile footwear for approaches or backpacking, then approach shoes could be the sweet spot shoe.
 The La Sportiva TX4 approach shoes were highly rated and popular amongst mountaineers and climbers for a reason.

 Introducing the La Sportiva TX4 GTX